Sources of Corporate Finance: Secretarial Practice 12th Standard HSC Maharashtra State Board 2022

 - ”The process of accumulating corporate profits and their utilization in business is called retained earnings.”

 Sources of Borrowed Capital

-- Only owned capital is not sufficient to carry on all business activities of a joint-stock company or large organisation.
+- Only owned capital is not sufficient to carry on all business activities of a joint-stock company or large organization.
 A company required borrowed capital to supplement its owned capital.

 - Every trading company is entitled to borrow money.
 However, it is a standard practice to have an express provision in the Memorandum of Association, enabling a company to borrow money.
 The power to borrow money is normally exercised by the Board of Directors of the company.